HumanOsv/GSCheckDuplicatesCharge/README.md

   a) - Prerequisites:

-    GSCheckDuplicates is written in perl.
+    GSCheckDuplicatesCharge is written in perl.
 The program has only been tested on Mac OS X, Linux and Windows.

-  b) - Running GSCheckDuplicates program:
+  b) - Running GSCheckDuplicatesCharge program:

-    perl GS_Similarity.pl 0.05
+    perl GS_Similarity_Charge.pl 0.05

     * 0.05 is threshold duplicate.